OliverAltaras/BashScript/README.md

 # BashScript
 Small Bash Script Application

-Application created on Linux shell.
-It asks the user if they want tea, insisting on it if the answer is no - Until, after 5 iterations, giving up.
+Applications created on Linux shell.

+TeaProblme.sh asks the user if they want tea, insisting on it if the answer is no - Until, after 5 iterations, giving up.
 Not much practical use, but a fun little incursion on bash/shell scripting.

+AutomatedScript.sh automates a list of Linux shell commands to be executed at the same time.

-Used an AWS virtual Linux machine to develop it.
+Used an AWS virtual Linux machine to develop both applications.